james-cole2015/aws_security_labs/week-01/README.md

 5) After you've deleted or modified the SSH rule, Configure Session Manager within Systems Manager.
 6) Start a session and select the "PUBLIC RHEL" EC2 instance.
 7) Run the "`whoami`" command
+8) Clean up your environment by deleting the stack in CloudFormation.

 ## *Week 01 Basic Infrastructure Requirements:*